hmvege/dotfiles/README.md

 Note these packages may need to be downloaded manually.

 ### Gogh
-Terminal color provided by Gogh, using the theme Afterglow.
+Terminal color provided by [Gogh](https://gogh-co.github.io/Gogh/), using the theme Afterglow.

+## :question: Troubleshooting

+### Shell not changing
+If the shell is not changed, run `chsh` and set the path to the new shell, and then re-log into your user.

+### Gogh theme not activated
+If terminal theme does not change, create a new profile which you names `Default` and restart the terminal and then rerun.

+After installing the theme, make sure the profile is selected to be the installed one.

 ## :open_file_folder: File structure
 ```